Special Educational Needs

 The Department of Education and Skills may grant ‘Reasonable Accommodation’ or special arrangements in state examinations to students with special educational needs.

-A recent educational psychological assessment is not necessary for Junior Certificate applications, however, Leaving Certificate applications require supporting documentation from relevant professionals.
+A recent educational psychological assessment is no longer necessary for these applications, however, some supporting documentation from relevant professionals may be required.

 Special arrangements can include: